observingx/avocado/content/posts/20191231-first-circuit-party.md

 Jealousy
 ---

-Well, when I was dancing on my own at the basement, one guy approached me.
+I must admit, I experienced jealousy that night.
+When I was dancing on my own at the basement, one guy approached me.
 I was taken aback when he asked, "Can I give you a kiss?"
 I did not know how to respond.
 Well, my initial response was to put my "guard" on, which was reasonable.
 I also found him somewhat attractive (more than neutral), and if I were to rate my attraction to him, it was probably 6/10.

 However, because of my being pretty "guarded," I only let him kiss my cheek.
 He then stepped away, and after a few seconds, I realized I found him attractive and was about to "seize the day" and invite him to dance.
 However, at that point, he was already making out with another guy.
 I was jealous.
 It felt that I should have been that guy making out with him.
 And all of these happened in less than a minute from the moment he stepped away.
 I noticed them took their kissing from the dance floor to a corner of the room, where they proceeded to get handsy and even give a blowjob.
 Suffice to say, I gave my attention to them for the next 30 minutes.
 It was a curse being approached and not "seizing" the opportunity soon enough.